JesseRuttTX/Texas-Mortality-Data-and-Code/data/README.md

 - **T2_HeatRelatedDeaths_Method1_Method2_2010_2023.csv**
   *Description:* Official Texas heat-related death counts for 2010–2023 obtained by Deceleration News via public records request.

+- **combined_county_data.json**
+  *Description:* JSON with latitude and longitude for each Texas county's centroid.
+Also comntains average population values of each county.

 All files are used directly in the analysis and figure generation reported in the manuscript.